 We have found the best way to apply the seal coat is with a 1/8 Nap Foam Roller.
 It applies the epoxy in a thin uniform manner.
 Apply the epoxy at 1/2 fluid ounces per square foot.
 Avoid thick applications as bubbles will form in the seal coat.

-Typically, the bottom will be sealed first.
-Immediately after applying the seal coat to the bottom, flip the board over onto a point support system.
+Seal the bottom first, then carefully flip the workpiece over onto a four-point support system.
 Small wood blocks with a padded surface positioned at the four outside corners work great.
-Next, seal the top of the board, followed by the edges.
+Next, seal the top, followed by the edges.
 Any excess epoxy can be wiped away to prevent drips.
-Allow the epoxy to gel overnight and then inspect the wood.
+Allow the epoxy to cure overnight and then inspect the wood.
 The surfaces should have a uniform appearance.
 If the surface is blotchy, apply another thin seal coat.